 What is FERPA?

-FERPA stands for Family Educational Rights and Privacy Act and it is a Federal law that protects the privacy of student education records.
-The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education such as Federal Financial Aid for students.
+The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education records.
+The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education, such as federal financial aid for students.

-As a parent, you may want access to your student's grades, financial records, academic records, and other records.
-We recognize how important parents and other family members are to the success of our students, but we are limited to the information we can share by the Family Educational Rights and Privacy Act (FERPA) which protects and governs the release of certain student records.
+As a parent, you may want access to your student's grades, financial records, academic records and other records.
+Wake Tech recognizes how important parents and other family members are to the success of our students, but we are limited by FERPA regarding the information we can share.

-When a student, regardless of age, enters (is in attendance the first day of classes) an institution of higher education such as Wake Tech, all rights to inspect and review the education record transfer from the parent to the student under FERPA.
-A student's educational records are confidential and will only be shared by the university official with other Wake Tech administrators or lending agencies that have a legitimate need to know this information.
-With a student's permission, we will share the student's records (academic records, account/billing information, and/or financial aid records) with the student's parent(s), spouse, and/or other individuals the student may choose to designate.
+When a student, regardless of age, attends an institution of higher education such as Wake Tech, all rights to inspect and review the education record transfer from the parent to the student under FERPA.
+A student's educational records are confidential and will be shared by the college only with Wake Tech administrators or lending agencies that have a legitimate need to know this information.
+With a student's permission, we will share the student's records (academic records, account/billing information and/or financial aid records) with the student's parent(s), spouse and/or other individuals the student designates.
 This privacy release will remain in effect, unless revoked by the student, for the duration of the student's enrollment at Wake Tech.
-If a student would like to grant access to release his/her student's record.
-Click here for more information.